 Image attribution: Adrian Grycuk (Own work) [CC BY-SA 3.0 pl (https://creativecommons.org/licenses/by-sa/3.0/pl/deed.en)], via Wikimedia CommonsRead More

 Extradition is the formal process where one country asks another to return a person to stand trial or to serve a sentence.
 Under multilateral conventions and bilateral treaties, the UK has extradition relations with over 100 territories around the world.

 What Is the Process?

-Save in very exceptional circumstances your case will be heard before a District Judge sitting at Westminster Magistrates’ Court in London.
+If you are arrested, your case will be heard before a District Judge sitting at Westminster Magistrates’ Court in London.

 Do I Need a Solicitor specialising in Extradition?

 A duty solicitor will be available at Court to assist you, but even at that stage it is worth instructing a specialist extradition lawyer.
-You can insist that we are contacted to help – the earlier we are instructed in the proceedings, the better equipped we will be to assist you.
+You can insist that we are contacted to help.
+The earlier we are instructed in the proceedings, the better equipped we will be to assist you.